What is the NERC-CIP standard?

 • CIP-011-2 Information Protection

 • CIP-013-1 Supply Chain Risk Management

 Objectives of the NERC-CIP standard

-The objective of the standard is to achieve the improvement of the safety of electrical distribution systems,for this, in addition to the development of controls and monitoring of compliance in the implementation of controls, are carried out risk assessments to identify and address vulnerabilities in the systems involved, in order to ensure a safe provision of electricity distribution services.
+The objective of the standard is to achieve the improvement of the Safety of electrical distribution systems, for this, in addition to the development of controls and monitoring of compliance in the implementation of controls, Risk assessments to identify and address vulnerabilities in the systems involved, in order to ensure a safe provision of electricity distribution services.
 For this, it is necessary to identify the critical assets in the electricity production and distribution infrastructures, on which control and monitoring mechanisms are established to prevent and alert about events related to safety.

 In addition to monitoring, they must be applied access control mechanisms to these assets, and to industrial control systems (ICS), as well as establishing incident management and response procedures, with recovery and contingency plans, whether in the face of intentional attacks, industrial accidents or natural disasters, which guarantee continuity in the provision of services.

 The implementation of cybersecurity standards and strategies in the so-called Critical Infrastructures, such as the electricity generation and distribution sector, allow preventing possible situations of vulnerability or disaster, training the companies involved in a more efficient response and with less impact on users and organizations that depend on them.